JoshDoody/joshdoody.github.io/_posts/2016-04-01-salary-negotiation-email-sample.md

 ---
 layout: post
-title: Salary negotiation email to send your counter offer
+title: Salary negotiation email - Counter offer template
+headline: Counter offer with this salary negotiation email template
 tagline: Email sample to deliver your counter offer when negotiating starting salary
-excerpt: Use this salary negotiation email sample to deliver your counter offer when you negotiate starting salary.
+excerpt: Use this salary negotiation email template to deliver your counter offer when you negotiate starting salary.
-last_modified_at: 2016-12-22
+last_modified_at: 2016-12-23
 ---
 You aced your interviews and you have a job offer in hand.
 Congrats!
 You know you should probably negotiate, which means you should counter offer.
 But how?